hawksley/eleVR-Web-Player/README.md

 eleVR-Web-Player
 ================

 The eleVR player lets you watch 360 flat and stereo video on your Oculus Rift from a web browser.
 It is written with js, html5, and webGL.
-It depends on the open source libraries noted in the 3rd Party Libraries section.
+It depends on the open source libraries as noted in the [3rd Party Libraries](https://github.com/hawksley/eleVR-Web-Player/blob/master/README.md#3rd-party-libraries) section.

 It currently supports spherical video with equirectangular projections and spherical 3D video with top/bottom equirectangular projections.

 The video can be rotated using keyboard controls  (a/d, w/s, and q/e), as well as by the Oculus Rift.

-### Installing ###
+### Installation ###
 You will need to get the vr.js plugin in order to use the eleVR Web Player.
 Download it here: https://github.com/benvanik/vr.js/ and follow the installation instructions.
 Installation instructions for Mac appear to be for Safari.
 To install for Chrome or Firefox, follow the Windows Chrome/Firefox installation instructions.

 Following that, you should be able to run the web player without further action.
-If you do have issues, please read the issues section below.
+If you do have issues, please read the [issues section](https://github.com/hawksley/eleVR-Web-Player/blob/master/README.md#possible-issues-and-resolutions) below.

 ### Support ###
 eleVR player should be supported on all browsers and systems that support the vr.js plugin. https://github.com/benvanik/vr.js/tree/master#supported-platforms

+## Running your own video ##
+You can load your own video from the javascript console, by typing loadVideo("0myVideo.mp4").
+If your video is equirectangular 2D, preface your video by 0.
+If it is stereo top/bottom, preface it by 1.
+These numbers correspond to the projections in the projectionEnum declaration in elevr-player.js.

+If you want to add your video to the drop-down, create a new option in the html video-select element that looks like:
+<option value="0myVideo.mp4">My Video</option>

+If you want your video to be the video loaded initially, change the source of the video in the html video tag.
+You can also update the starting projection, if necessary, by changing the value of the "projection" variable on instantiation (and also changing the default value of the projection-select html select tag.

 ## Possible Issues and Resolutions ##
 ###Unable to play video###